Rush will be back tomorrow, but in the meantime, this is your undocumented anchorman, Mark Stein, sitting in.

 No, he's part of the same network.

-He was in communication with the same imam as Major Hassan at Fort Hood.
+He was in communication with the same Imam as Major Hassan at Fort Hood.

-It's like all G had is local.
+It's like all jihad is local.

-Uh guy kills a bunch of people here, guy kills a bunch of people there.
+Guy kills a bunch of people here, guy kills a bunch of people there.

 What could they possibly have in common?